 Abilities

 Abilities consist of non-gray colored text, called effect text, that is written in a card’s text box.
 There are different types of abilities that function in certain ways.
 Abilities only function while an object is in play, unless otherwise specified.
+If an ability is activated or triggered and put on the stack, and the object that created it subsequently leaves play before that ability resolves, the ability is not removed from the stack and will still take effect when it resolves.
 Loot abilities are an exception – they are performed when a loot resolves.

 Targets of abilities are chosen when that ability is put onto the stack, not when it resolves.
 If the target is no longer valid when the ability does resolve, then that ability will fizzle (be canceled by the game).
 For example, an ability that said “Choose a deactivated item.
 Destroy it.” would fizzle if the chosen item isn’t still deactivated when it resolves.